AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/salesforce-marketing-cloud-exact-target.md

 > [!IMPORTANT]
 >
-> Kindly note a different [Salesforce Marketing Cloud connection](https://experienceleague.adobe.com/docs/experience-platform/destinations/catalog/email-marketing/salesforce-marketing-cloud.html?lang=en) exists within Email marketing.
-However, its operation is to support file exports to a specified storage location, whereas this is an API-based streaming connection.
+> Note the difference between this connection and the other [Salesforce Marketing Cloud connection](https://experienceleague.adobe.com/docs/experience-platform/destinations/catalog/email-marketing/salesforce-marketing-cloud.html?lang=en) that exists within the Email marketing catalog section.
+The other Salesforce Marketing Cloud connection allows you to export files to a specified storage location, whereas this is an API-based streaming connection.

 This [!DNL Adobe Experience Platform] [destination](/help/destinations/home.md) leverages the [Salesforce Update Contacts REST API](https://developer.salesforce.com/docs/marketing/marketing-cloud/guide/updateContacts.html), which allows you to add contacts / update contact data for your business needs after activating them within a new Salesforce segment.